KipK/vtherm_adaptive_tpi/README.md

 The normal progression is:

-1. if no deadtime identification exists yet, startup bootstrap may force one or two clean OFF->ON attempts
+1. if ON and OFF deadtimes are not both identified yet, startup bootstrap may force clean OFF->ON->OFF attempts
-2. deadtime starts to emerge
+2. ON and OFF deadtimes start to emerge
 3. `b` starts learning from OFF windows
 4. `a` starts only later, once deadtime is credible and `b` is stable